gukihuman/buildateam/README.md

 #### Day 3

 I setup ngrok to serve the client on a public URL for convinience.
 I set up a simple sqlite database to store fetched products on a server.
+I added an example of unit test for api/products endpoint.